 As we explain in our Drupal 9 upgrade guide, this new version will be exactly the same as the latest version of Drupal 8 apart from removal of deprecated code and updates to third-party dependencies.
 One advantage of this approach is that you can clearly identify all the benefits of Drupal 9 to your business.
 Another is that there will be no surprises on release day – you can be fully prepared if you get started now.

 Drupal 9 features that will benefit your business

 The latest version of any operating system or platform is always up to date with bug fixes and security updates.
 It is also the only way to access any new features – and with Drupal, as an open source platform, the latest release gives access to beta features to enable you to get ahead of the pack.

-In addition, you’ll benefit from a raft of brilliant developments added during the various minor releases of version 8.
-Given that these will also be available in Drupal 9, you can take this opportunity to boost your organisation’s applications and efficiency.
+In addition, you’ll benefit from a raft of brilliant developments added during the various minor releases of version 8, as they're also be available in Drupal 9.
+It's an opportunity to considerably boost your organisation’s applications and efficiency.

 These are among our highlights, which you can read more about in our Drupal 9 upgrade guide:

 - Mobile first – build fully responsive applications and give your internal users a responsive admin panel for work away from their desks.

 - Easier and faster content editing, multilingual support, spellchecker and improved media management.